mongodb/specifications/source/transactions/transactions.rst

 6. The driver then retries the entire transaction on A where it commits successfully.

-The outcome of this scenario is that two complete execution of the transaction operations are permanently committed on node A.
+The outcome of this scenario is that two complete executions of the transaction operations are permanently committed on node A.

 Drivers can avoid this scenario if they always use a majority write concern when